ossmith/HARE/README.md

 Inputs
 - `[GWAS]`: Tab-separated GWAS summary statistics file which contains information on the chromosome, position, MAF, and p-value for each SNP
 - `[EOI]`: BED file with elements of interest to intersect against (EOIs).
 The Richard, et al., 2020 HARs BED file can be found in `hare.reference.assets.tar.gz`
-- `[REF]`: BED file with gene annotation of human genome reference (e.g. UCSC's hg19 .bed).
-UCSC genome annotations for GRCh37 and GRCh38 can be found in `hare.reference.assets.tar.gz`
+- `[REF]`: Reference genome file containing chromosomes and associated lengths (see more details of what is required and how to make one [here](https://bedtools.readthedocs.io/en/latest/content/general-usage.html?highlight=genome%20file#genome-file-format)).
+Reference genome files for gene annotation of GRCh37 and GRCh38 can be found in `hare.reference.assets.tar.gz`

 Outputs
 - `[OUT_STEM].snps`: List of variants which pass QC conditions (biallelic, MAF threshold, p-value threshold) and will be used for annotation and analysis